Biography of Samuel Pepys

-Samuel Pepys was a seventeenth century civil servant famous for keeping a diary
+Samuel Pepys was a seventeenth century civil servant in London famous for keeping an extensive diary.

 When and Where was he Born?